 I'd much rather write about aliens, werewolves, or hungry carnival monsters than about myself.
 But I know that when kids write a book report, they need biographical information, so I'm going to fill this page with all sorts of stuff.
 It's up to you to take what you read and turn it into a great paper.

 I've also lived in New Brunswick, Edison and Piscataway, NJ, and Sacramento, CA. For the last 18 years, I've lived in Pennsylvania, but I've stayed close enough to the NJ border than I can sneak across any time I want for a pizza, a hard roll, or any of the other great food I grew up with.
-I've been married for 32 years.
-I have a daughter, Alison, who's 23, and three cats (Simon, Layla, and Tybalt).
+I've been married since 1977.
+I have a daughter, Alison, who's a teacher, and several cats.
 I had a goldfish who lived for nearly seven years and grew to monstrous proportions.

 After going to college at Rutgers, where I got a degree in Philosophy (and played guitar in a bluegrass band), I tried writing for a living.
 I collected about 100 rejections before I sold anything.
 The first year I earned any money, I made a whopping $8.
 I made a bit more the next year, but it still wasn't enough to live on unless I wanted to survive on tree bark and rainwater, so I looked for a job.
 I worked as an editor for Creative Computing Magazine, starting in 1980.
 Two years later, I was offered a job designing and programming video games for a company in California.
 I got to meet (and even work with) a lot of the pioneers of home computing and video games.